 1. Prepare Your Car And Work Space

 It is best to set up your work space before you dig into the engine.
 Your garage should be clean, well-lit, and secure.
 Access to basic hand tools and engine restoration tools (such as torque wrenches and engine hoists) is vital.
 Organize your tools and workspace so that tools are easy to find when you need them.
 Use plastic bags, permanent markers, and masking tape for storing and labeling engine parts.

 Find a factory shop manual for the make and model vehicle you are restoring.
 A factory shop manual will spare you a lot of frustration and time wasted guessing.
 Your manual should explain in detail how to remove the engine properly, so read the manual thoroughly.

 Find a good machine shop that can bore or fix machine components if needed.
-Find a parts supplier that can send you quality replacement parts quickly.
-Check out Suburban Auto Parts to find quality parts for your specific make and model.
+Find your replacement parts.
+Then get to work.

 Take the time to clean your engine before you begin removing parts.
 Cleaning the engine makes removing parts and inspecting for damage easier and cleaner.
 Remove the hood of your vehicle to give you as much space as possible.
 When removing the hood, disconnect any electrical connections for signal lights, fog lights, under hood lights, or headlamps.
 Mark and store the hinge bolts.

 If you have a smartphone, take pictures of your vehicle's parts in place before restoration begins.
 These pictures will be extremely helpful when putting the engine back together.